Last Days of the Justice Society of America

 Last Days of the Justice Society of America, a.k.a. simply Last Days of the Justice Society, is a one-shot comic book special from DC Comics, originally produced in 1986.
-A sequel to the maxi-series Crisis on Infinite Earths, this book's purpose was to remove the Justice Society of America from the DC universe, because the writers felt that the team of aging heroes had become irrelevant in the post-Crisis world.
-However, it was done in such a way that the JSA could be brought back in the future, should any writer wish.
+A sequel to the maxi-series Crisis on Infinite Earths, the book's purpose was to remove the Justice Society of America from the DC universe, because the writers felt that the team of aging heroes had become irrelevant in the post-Crisis world.
+However, it was done in such a way that the JSA could be brought back in the future if writers wanted to.

 Main characters

 The following heroes take part in the main action of the book: